-By 1940 sandblasting has become the main method used for lettering engraving, Spacerite letters have been widely adopted by the industry, and the first stencil die-cutting letters are invented and produced.
+By 1940 sandblasting has completely overtaken hand carving as the method used for engraving memorials, the Spacerite letter system has been widely adopted by the industry, and the first stencil die-cutting letters are invented and produced.

 The stencil press is invented and patented simultaneously by two companies, and plastic stencil cutting alphabets and designs are created.
 The time taken to lay out and cut a design and inscription in stencil is drastically reduced.
 Two Companies immediately kick off the stencil press revolution: SKS Limited and Gaspari.

 Stencil cutting dies continue to saturate the industry as more and more monument manufacturers begin using the stencil press for cutting memorial designs in stencil.
 New stencil press design companies are created, giving birth to many versions of the classic memorial alphabets, as well as never before seen lettering styles.

 The SKS Ltd Company purchases the PALL line of stencil cutting dies.

 The 3M Company purchases SKS Limited and produces the stencil cutting dies under the new name: ScotchKut Systems.

 The monument industry sees its first use of CAD (computer aided design) systems and mechanical cutting plotters.

 In 1986, Monumental Computer Applications, Inc. begins marketing its monument industry specific computer software, Monu-Cad.
 The system includes CAD software and a stencil cutting system to replace the need for hours of manual labor.